 The Scuba Gear You Use

 All the equipment you will need is typically included in a Discover Scuba Diving experience.
-You’ll use all the basic scuba gear including a mask , snorkel and fins, a buoyancy compensating jacket that also carries your scuba tank, a scuba regulator to breathe from and instrumentation to monitor depth and air supply.
-You might also wear a scuba wetsuit or a weight system depending on where you do your Discover Scuba Diving program.
+You’ll use all the basic scuba gear including a mask , snorkel and fins, a buoyancy compensating jacket that also carries your scuba tank, a scuba regulator to breathe from and instrumentation to monitor depth and air supply and a 5mm wetsuit.

 The Learning Materials You Need